Getting the Job

 Have copies of grades, certificates and reference letters ready to give to the recruiter in case these are requested.
 Do not send these copies with the cover letter and resumé/CV unless the job advertisement explicitly asks for them.

 Castilian Spanish is the main language used for business, so most job applications and interviews can be done in this language.
 However, Basque, Catalan and Galician are also official languages, so they might become crucial when applying for job positions that imply work at the local or regional level.
+In recent years, more and more international companies with offices in Spain have started requesting job candidates submit their CVs in English as well as Spanish.
+Always have an English version of the CV ready, which should contain the same information as the Spanish version.

 This is just a brief sample of the extensive information in the GoinGlobal Spain Career Guide, which is carefully researched and regularly updated by local career experts.